fsspec/filesystem_spec/docs/source/index.rst

 #. `Kedro`_, a Python framework for reproducible,
    maintainable and modular data science code
 #. `pyxet`_, a Python library for mounting and
-   accessing very large datasets from Xethub
+   accessing very large datasets from XetHub

 ``fsspec`` filesystems are also supported by: